top of page

 Special price for schools

-Around £250 for large groups of professionals - depending on size of group and topic.
+Around £250 for large groups of professionals - depending on size of group, topic and duration of tour.

 Let's talk!
 The sliding scale is inevitably a bit lumpy but I always manage to arrive at a price that clients consider reasonable.